gbaruffa/liquid-edge-microservices-inference-public/README.md

 $ PYTHONPATH=/home/pi/robomaster-standalone/src OBJECTDETECTION_HOST="192.168.0.140:30844" python3 ./src/robotclient/robotclient.py -i raspicam -n -c -k -t person -j
 ```

 and watch it tracking as you move along.
-Concurrently, in another shell terminal on the Raspberry, you can run the programs that manage the handovers between the base station and the relevant edge computers.
+Concurrently, in another shell terminal on the Raspberry, you can run the programs that manage the handovers between the base station and the relevant edge computers (e.g., _bestrssi-agent.py_).

 Note: for the static tests with _samplevideo_, please use the client named ```robotclient-videoclip```.